Melilotus indicus: Distribution and habitat

 It has a wide native distribution, ranging from Macaronesia and northern Africa, through Europe, and into temperate and tropical Asia.
-It is naturalised throughout most of the rest of the world, including the United Kingdom, the United States, South America, Australia and New Zealand.
+It is naturalized throughout most of the rest of the world, including the United Kingdom, the United States, South America, Australia and New Zealand.
+In its introduced regions, it is frequently found along fields, roadsides, and other disturbed areas, and is typically considered a weed.